andreped/DMDetect/README.md

 <img src="figures/XAI_example.png" width="50%" height="50%">

 From this figure, it seems like the model is reacting on the correct part of the image.
 However, overall the network seems biased towards "always" using the central part of the image, at least as a default, if nothing else is found.
 This might be suboptimal.
-I will experiment with different data augmentation designs to assess whether one can make the current design more robust.

 ### Open data sets: